Skip to main content

 Curatorial Projects

 A fundraiser and Lebanon solidarity screening, Oct.
-25, Critical Media Lab, McGill U. Montréal
+25, Critical Media Lab, McGill University, Montréal.

 A fundraiser and Palestine solidarity screening, Oct.
 4, La Sala Rossa, Montréal.

-A video exhibition exploring forms and embodiments of struggle and revolution in the Middle East and North Africa.
-While the 2011 upheavals are often considered a turning point in the region’s political history, the works featured in Making Revolution engage with different temporalities, earlier revolutions, and their political and poetic legacies.
+A video exhibition which explores forms and embodiments of struggle and revolution in the Middle East and North Africa.
+While the 2011 upheavals are often considered a turning point in the region’s political history, Making Revolution engage with different temporalities, earlier revolutions, and their political and poetic legacies to reactivate their potential in the present moment.
 Nov.11-Dec.11, Montreal Arts Interculturels (MAI).

-A solidarity screening event featuring a program of queer Arab films that focus on the intersection of gender and sexual identity with the Palestinian liberation struggle.
-Organized in collaboration with Cinema Politica.
+A screening event featuring a program of queer Arab films that explore the intersection of gender and sexual identity with the Palestinian liberation struggle.
+In collaboration with Cinema Politica.
 Nov.
 15, La Sala Rossa, Montréal.

-A Palestine solidarity outdoor screening and discussion, organized in collaboration with Le Sémaphore.
+A Palestine solidarity outdoor screening, in collaboration with Le Sémaphore collective.
 September 8, Montréal.

-A solidarity and fundraising outdoor screening of short films from/on Beirut, organized in collaboration with Le Sémaphore and Hors champ.
+A fundraiser and Lebanon solidarity outdoor screening, in collaboration with Le Sémaphore collective and Hors champ.
 August 27, Montreal.

-A multimedia exhibition that questions dominant representations of race, ethnicity, and other forms of fixed identities, organized as part of the Ethnocultural Art Histories Research project, March 5-April 2, Z Art Space, Montréal.
+A multimedia group exhibition that critically engaged with dominant representations of race, ethnicity, and other forms of fixed identities.
+Organized as part of the Ethnocultural Art Histories Research project, March 5-April 2, Z Art Space, Montréal.

 Back to top